rdoxenham/openshift-virt-labs/docs/workshop/content/masquerade.md

     pod: {}
 ~~~

-So let's go ahead and create a `VirtualMachine` using our existing Fedora 31 image via a PVC we created previously. *Look closely, we are using our cloned PVC so we get the benefits of the installed **NGINX** server, quemu-guest-agent and ssh configuration!*
+So let's go ahead and create a `VirtualMachine` using our existing Fedora 31 image via a PVC we created previously. *Look closely, we are using our cloned PVC so we get the benefits of the installed **NGINX** server, qemu-guest-agent and ssh configuration!*

 ~~~bash
 $ cat << EOF | oc apply -f -